-By studying the roles of genes, lifestyle and early life environment the research is seeking to understand why people develop these cancers, to be in a better position to improve the prevention and treatment of these diseases in the future.
+By studying the roles of genes, lifestyle and early life environment the Forgotten Cancers Project is seeking to understand why people develop less common cancers and to be in a better position to improve the prevention and treatment of these diseases in the future.

-The Forgotten Cancers Project is run by Cancer Council Victoria, as part of a consortium including hospitals, universities and research institutions both in Australia and overseas.
-The chief investigator is Professor Graham Giles, Director of the Cancer Epidemiology Centre at Cancer Council Victoria.
+The Project is run by Cancer Council Victoria as part of a consortium including hospitals, universities and research institutions both in Australia and overseas.
+Project participants were asked to complete a series of questionnaires, including questions about their family history, residential history, health, lifestyle, and diet, as well as a saliva sample.
+Recruitment for the study ran over a period of 5 years, from August 2011 to December 2016.
+The chief investigator is Associate Professor Roger Milne, Director of the Cancer Epidemiology and Intelligence Division at Cancer Council Victoria.

-Prof. Graham Giles BSc, MSc, PhD Director, Cancer Epidemiology Centre
+Prof. Graham Giles BSc, MSc, PhD, Head of Research, Cancer Epidemiology and Intelligence Division

 After post-doctoral work on the epidemiology of leukaemia and lymphoma in Tasmania, Graham Giles joined Cancer Council in 1983 as Director of the Victorian Cancer Registry.
 In 1986, he was appointed Director of Cancer Epidemiology Centre, and in 2001 became Deputy Director of the Cancer Control Research Institute.
 He has honorary professorial appointments at Melbourne, Monash and Deakin Universities, and serves on several national and international committees including the Scientific Council of the International Agency for Research on Cancer in Lyons, France.

-Fiona Bruinsma, BBSc, Grad Dip App Psych, MA App Sc (Epidemiology), Dr Pub Health Research Coordinator - External Programs
+Fiona Bruinsma, BBSc, Grad Dip App Psych, MA App Sc (Epidemiology), Dr Pub Health, Research Coordinator

 Dr Fiona Bruinsma has worked in cancer and reproductive epidemiology for over 15 years.
 She completed a Doctorate of Public Health in 2010; the topic of her thesis was ‘Pregnancy outcomes following treatment for cervical dysplasia'.
 Since joining us in early 2011 she's been involved in coordinating studies investigating lifestyle and genetic risk factors for prostate cancer, kidney cancer and multiple myeloma.